How Much Does It Cost to Go to Antarctica?

 Luxury Cruises

+Expect to pay $20,000 or more for a cruise aboard a luxury ship.
 A modern fleet of purpose-built expedition ships has emerged in recent years, offering a new level of comfort and efficiency in polar cruising.
 Newly launched luxury ships with modern amenities, the finest cabins and upscale service will cost more.
-Expect to pay $15,000 or more per person for a luxury cruise.
 Entry level cabins may cost a bit less while the sky is the limit for luxury suites.
 Many travelers think the extra price is worthwhile.

+The benefits of these ships are many.
 Modern design with stabilizers and even X-BOW® technology can make a smoother (less rough) voyage.
 Newer, more efficient engines travel faster, shortening the time to cross the Drake Passage or other rough seas.
-Luxury Antarctica cruises will feature Jacuzzis, a full-service spa, gourmet cuisine and five-star service.
+Luxury Antarctica cruises will feature Jacuzzis and saunas, a full-service spa, gourmet cuisine and five-star service.
 Cabins and suites are larger and can include large view windows or even balconies.
-Guides and science-based tools for exploration, such as underwater rovers and video microscopes, are the best available.
+Guides and science-based tools for exploration, such as underwater rovers, video microscopes and onboard science labs, are the best available.

-See the White Continent’s finest ships & itineraries.
+See the White Continent’s finest ships & sample itineraries.

 Ship Size & Fleet Considerations

 Different ships within the same fleet can vary.
-As stated above, newer and more recently remodeled ships with updated amenities and more space will cost more.
+As stated above, newer and more recently remodeled ships with updated amenities and more space will typically cost more.
+However, as more Antarctica cruise operators move to dynamic pricing, the cost can revolve more around remaining capacity.
+Sometimes a more upscale ship can be less expensive than others in its fleet.

-This is where an expert opinion can assist.
+This is where one of our experts can help hone in on the current best rates, and provide deeper knowledge to help you compare ships.
 We have cruised aboard or personally inspected every ship we represent.
-Our experience will help you find the best trip at the lowest price.
+Our experience will help you find your best trip at the lowest price.

 Cabin Category & Antarctica Price